FeatureToggleStudy/halfpipe-docs/content/performance/_index.md

 ```

-#### 3. Avoid Docker Compose tasks where possible
+### Avoid Docker Compose tasks if possible

 There is currently a limitation in Halfpipe that means docker images used for [`docker-compose`](/manifest#docker-compose) tasks are not cached.
-We hope to fix this, but for now consider using a [`run`](/manifest#run) when the task only requires starting one container.
+We hope to fix this, but for now consider using a [`run`](/manifest#run) task when the task only requires starting one container.

-#### 4. Use the task cache directory with Docker Compose
+### Use the task cache directory with Docker Compose

 If you are using the [`docker-compose`](/manifest#docker-compose) task, you can still use the task cache directory by adding it as a volume in the `docker-compose.yml` config.